Chart Color Schemes

 Health performance in Charlestown - Dudley is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Charlestown-Dudley faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
-Approximately 56% of the total population (~14,714 people) has private health cover, compared to 54.2% in the rest of NSW.
+Approximately 56% of the total population (~14,734 people) have private health cover, compared to 54.2% across Rest of NSW.

-Mental health issues affect 9.9% of residents, while arthritis impacts 8.3%.
-Around 66.0% of residents declare themselves completely clear of medical ailments, compared to 62.6% in the rest of NSW.
-The area has 16.9% of residents aged 65 and over (4,401 people), which is lower than the 21.4% in the rest of NSW.
-Health outcomes among seniors are challenging, broadly in line with the general population's health profile.
+Mental health issues impact 9.9% of residents, while arthritis affects 8.3%.
+Sixty-six percent declare themselves completely clear of medical ailments, compared to 62.6% in Rest of NSW.
+Sixteen-point-nine percent of residents are aged 65 and over (4,407 people), which is lower than the 21.4% in Rest of NSW.
+Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health